ChristoGrab/orksy/README.md

 ## Landing Page
 ![Landing Page Preview](https://user-images.githubusercontent.com/108154848/205359099-9069abcf-71d8-4d05-a5a9-bdecc378df19.jpg)

+The landing page consists of a grid of all products on the site.
+The display order is randomized on each viewing for a more dynamic user experience.
+The welcome message uses conditional rendering to provide a link for logged in users to their profile page.

 ## Storefront
 ![Storefront Preview](https://user-images.githubusercontent.com/108154848/205359149-5022c4c9-031f-49c9-984e-7ac3d9a92173.jpg)

+This is the user's hub for product functionality.
+From here users can add a new product to their store, as well as edit and delete any products they have already posted on the site.

 ## Product Viewer
 ![Product Page Preview](https://user-images.githubusercontent.com/108154848/205359185-c60ed489-84a3-493c-bbb6-86694bc8e950.jpg)

+The page for viewing individual products is probably the component I'm most proud of.
+It contains a number of hand-made animations using CSS with Javascript to conditionally render the product's description and shipping info.
+The dates for the shipping and delivery are randomized based on the current date, adding a little programmatic flair to the page!

 ## Wiki Links
 Use these links to navigate to the Orksy wiki for further documentation on the site's structure: